Skip to content

 How it works

-Trunk downloads everything it needs to run on demand and caches it in ~/.cache/trunk.
-We run linters in parallel, in the background, and provide a language server interface to show results from VSCode via the Trunk VSCode Extension.
+Trunk Code Quality downloads everything it needs to run on demand and caches it in ~/.cache/trunk.
+We run linters in parallel, in the background, and function as a language server to show results inline in VSCode via the Trunk VSCode Extension.

 Features